Effects of Suicide on Family Members, Loved Ones

 - Anger or resentment at the person who chose to take his or her own life

 - Distress over unresolved issues (many of which often exist in families where one person has a mental illness, which is common in people who die by suicide)

 Suicide Effects on the Mental Health of Family and Friends

-Another study showed that children of parents who committed suicide are at a significantly increased risk for committing suicide themselves.
+Another study showed that children of parents who completed suicide are at a significantly increased risk of completing suicide themselves.
 The younger the child at the time of the parent's suicide, the greater the risk of his or her own suicide.